Namazed/TamTamBotApiClientDsl/README.md

 ## What you need to start

+You should build your project with JDK 8.

 To access the library, you must add the dependency on ```jitpack``` and ```kotlinx```

 ### Gradle